 2a.
 On success, the PKMF shall respond with the status code "200 OK".
-The payload of the response shall be an object of "ProseKeyRspData" data type
+The payload of the response shall be an object of "ProseKeyRspData" data type.
+They payload shall include the KNRP, the KNRP freshness parameter 2 and optionally the GPI.